moshelando/gotten_to_the_point/index.md

 # Gotten to the Point

-## Undergrad Texts
+## Undergraduate Texts

-A series of textbooks and notes for STEM undergraduate courses,
+Textbooks and notes for undergraduate STEM courses, emphasizing first-principle reasoning.
-maximizing clarity and completeness.

-Designed to minimize student frustration.
+Designed to maximize clarity and completeness, while minimizing student frustration.

 ---